Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Related scientific works

 \subsection{Input-Output Configuration Search}

-Configuration Search involves determining the optimal configuration of input and output parameters to achieve optimal performance and functionality in a model or system\cite{willems1997introduction}\cite{willems2007behavioral}.
+Configuration Search involves determining the optimal configuration of input and output parameters to achieve optimal performance and functionality in a model or system \cite{willems1997introduction} \cite{willems2007behavioral} (Figure \ref{fig:concept}).
 Viharos et al. \cite{viharos1999automatic} \cite{monostori2001hybrid} introduced input-output configuration search algorithms, which have been applied to different learning models.
-They addressed the problem of automatic input-output configuration and generation of shallow Artificial Neural Network (ANN) - based process models with special emphasis on the modelling of production chains.
+They addressed the problem of automatic input-output configuration and generation of shallow neural network based process models with special emphasis on the modelling of production chains.
 Combined use of Sequential Forward Search (SFS), ANN learning and Simulated Annealing (SA) was proposed for the determination and application of general process models that meet the accuracy requirements of different tasks.

-The applicability and extensibility of the concept were further introduced through the application of ANFIS Neuro-Fuzzy Systems \cite{viharos2016optimal} \cite{viharos2015survey} and Support Vector Machines (SVMs) \cite{viharos2011support}, as they can be used to define the general model for a given problem.
-They identified the optimal input-output configuration of the system model, which implements the most accurate estimation that can be interpreted under the given conditions and explores the "maximum of dependencies" among the related system parameters.
+The applicability and extensibility of the concept were further introduced for ANFIS Neuro-Fuzzy Systems \cite{viharos2016optimal} \cite{viharos2015survey} and Support Vector Machines (SVMs) \cite{viharos2011support}, as they can be used to define the general model for a given problem.
+They identified the optimal input-output configuration of the system model, which implements the most accurate estimation that can be interpreted under the given conditions and explores the \textit{maximum of dependencies} among the related system parameters.

 As a further extension, the sub-model decomposition algorithm has been developed, as an efficient method for automatically decomposing a complex system into several smaller interconnected sub-models and has been successfully applied in practice \cite{viharos2005automatic} \cite{viharos2007automatic}.
 It also enables more efficient training, as smaller sub-models can be trained independently, potentially reducing computational costs.
 Additionally, sub-model decomposition can enhance generalization, as each sub-model can learn specialized features and representations.
-Overall, sub-model decomposition is a valuable technique for gaining insights into the inner behaviour of neural networks and optimizing their performance in various tasks, so, it can be considered as a special kind of neural architecture search.